Eurovision Young Musicians 1996

+The winner was violinist Julia Fischer representing Germany, with violinist Lidia Baich representing Austria placing second, and pianist Hanna Heinmaa representing Estonia placing third.

 Location

 Belém Cultural Center, Lisbon.
-Venue of the Eurovision Young Musicians 1996.
+Venue of Eurovision Young Musicians 1996.

-Belém Cultural Center (Portuguese: Centro Cultural de Belém), a cultural centre in Lisbon, Portugal, was the host venue for the 1996 edition of the Eurovision Young Musicians.
+Belém Cultural Center (Portuguese: Centro Cultural de Belém), a cultural centre in Lisbon, Portugal, was the host venue for the 1996 edition of Eurovision Young Musicians.

 Located in the civil parish of Santa Maria de Belém (in the municipality of Lisbon), it is the largest building with cultural facilities in Portugal.
 The CCB's 140,000 m^{2} spaces was initially built to accommodate the European Presidency, but adapted to provide spaces for conferences, exhibitions and artistic venues (such as opera, ballet and symphony concerts), in addition to political and research congresses, high security meeting halls, and a 7,000 m^{2} exhibition area.

-Results
+Participants and results

 Preliminary round

 Broadcasters from twenty-two countries took part in the preliminary round of the 1996 contest, of which eight qualified to the televised grand final.
 The official list of performers in the preliminary round is unknown; the following participants failed to qualify.